-It can be overwhelming knowing what tools and equipment you need when you first start sewing.
-Here you can find a full list of sewing tools and equipment with names and pictures to help you get started.
+Starting to sew can be overwhelming due to the numerous tools and equipment available.
+This guide offers a comprehensive list of essential sewing tools and equipment, complete with names and pictures to assist you in getting started.

 Collection of sewing tools for beginners

-It can be super confusing to know what sewing tools and equipment to purchase when you start sewing.
-If you have looked online or in stores, you may have discovered that there is a vast variety of products out there targeted at sewing.
+When you start sewing, it can be super confusing to know what sewing tools and equipment to purchase.
+If you have looked online or in stores, you may have discovered a vast variety of products out there targeted at sewing.

-Most of these are not necessities but if you are new to sewing, you might want a helping hand with understanding what’s a luxury and what’s necessary for your sewing kit.
+Most of these are not necessities, but if you are new to sewing, you might want to help to understand what’s a luxury and what’s necessary for your sewing kit.

-I have put together the below sewing tools and equipment list with names and pictures to help you get a better understanding of what you may like to purchase.
-You will discover that you don’t need to buy too many things to get started!
+I have put together the sewing tools and equipment list below with names and pictures to help you better understand what you may like to purchase.

-In addition to the basics, I have also added some other useful tools and equipment that you might like to add to your sewing kit in the future.
+In addition to the basics, I have also added some other useful tools and equipment that you might like to add to your sewing kit later.

-The tools included in this post are from my own personal sewing room that I use all the time!
+The tools included in this post are from my own personal sewing room that I always use!

 Sewing Machine

-A sewing machine is the most expensive purchase you will have to make when starting off on your sewing journey (unless you are going to hand sew).
+A sewing machine is the most expensive purchase you will make when starting your sewing journey (unless you plan to hand sew).

-You will want to get one that is able to change machine feet so you can sew zips, buttons, or piping.
-Most affordable machines are able to do this and they often come with a set of basic machine feet included.
+You will want to get one that can change machine feet so you can sew zips, buttons, or piping.
+Most affordable machines can do this, and they often come with a set of basic machine feet included.

-The only time this may be an issue is if you are buying a vintage sewing machine.
+This may only be an issue if you are buying a vintage sewing machine.

-I personally have a Bernette 38, which I love a lot!
-It sews cleaner buttonholes than any of my previous sewing machines and has a built-in thread cutter.
+I currently have a Bernette 38, which I love a lot!
+It sews cleaner buttonholes than my previous sewing machines and has a built-in thread cutter.

-If you are looking for an affordable option with lots of great features, I recommend looking at the Brother XM2701.
-I had this machine for over 13 years, it was the very first sewing machine that I learned how to sew on.
+If you are looking for an affordable option with lots of great features, I recommend the Brother XM2701.
+I used this machine for over 13 years, it was my first sewing machine.

 Fabric Shears

-Normal scissors won’t make the cut here!
+Normal scissors won’t cut here!
 Fabric shears are specialised scissors made for cutting fabrics.

 The blades are sharp and made to clean-cut through lots of different weights of fabric.